 The Committee administers our annual cash incentive program and long-term equity incentive plans and approves all awards made under the program and plans.
 For annual and long-term incentives, the Committee considers internal comparisons and other existing compensation awards or arrangements in making compensation decisions and recommendations.
 In its decision-making process, the Committee receives and considers the recommendations of our Chief Executive Officer as to executive compensation programs for all of the other officers.
-In its decision-making process for the long-term incentives for our executive officers, the Committee considers relevant factors, including our performance and relative shareholder return and the awards given to the executive officer in past years.
-The Committee makes its decisions regarding general program adjustments to future base salaries, annual incentives and long-term incentives generally become effective in January of each year.
+In its decision-making process for the long-term incentives for our executive officers, the Committee considers relevant factors, including our performance and shareholder return and the awards given to the executive officer in past years.
+The Committee makes its decisions regarding general program adjustments to future base salaries, annual incentives and long-term incentives concurrently with its assessment of the executive officers' performance.
+Adjustments generally become effective in January of each year.

-In fulfilling its objectives as described above, the Committee took the following steps in determining 2021 compensation levels for our named executive officers:
+In fulfilling its objectives as described above, the Committee took the following steps in determining 2022 compensation levels for our named executive officers:

-- Considered the performance of our Chief Executive Officer and determined his total compensation; - Considered the performance of our other executive officers and other key associates (i.e., employees) with assistance from our Chief Executive Officer; and

-• Determined total compensation for our named executive officers based on recommendations by our Chief Executive Officer (as to the other officers) and the Committee's consideration of the Company's and the individual officer's performance.
+- Considered the performance of our Chief Executive Officer and determined his total compensation; - Considered the performance of our other executive officers and other key associates (i.e., employees) with assistance from our Chief Executive Officer; and - Determined total compensation for our named executive officers based on recommendations by our Chief Executive Officer (as to the other officers) and the Committee's consideration of the Company's and the individual officer's performance.

-2021 Say on Pay Vote
+2022 Say on Pay Vote

-In June 2021 (after the 2021 executive compensation actions described in this Compensation Discussion and Analysis had taken place), we held our annual advisory shareholder vote on the compensation of our named executive officers at our annual shareholders' meeting, and, consistent with the recommendation of the Board, our shareholders approved our executive compensation, with more than 99% of votes cast in favor.
+In May 2022 (after the 2022 executive compensation actions described in this Compensation Discussion and Analysis had taken place), we held our annual non-binding, advisory shareholder vote on the compensation of our named executive officers at our annual shareholders' meeting, and, consistent with the recommendation of the Board, our shareholders approved our executive compensation, with more than 98% of votes cast in favor.
 Consistent with this strong vote of shareholder approval, we have not undertaken any material changes to our executive compensation programs.